geekn0rd/Sudoku-AI/README.md

 # Sudoku-AI
-Solving the sudoku as a CSP and heuristics like MRV and AC3
+Solving the sudoku game as a CSP and heuristics like MRV and AC3